-Intelliseek has launched a new version its ProFusion meta search site that also combines easier access to "invisible web" information.
+Intelliseek has launched a new beta version of its ProFusion meta search site that also combines easier access to "invisible web" information.
 The combination of comprehensive web search results combined with the ability to target topic-specific search resources make the developing service one of great appeal to searchers.

 After certain types of searches -- especially those involving medical terms, company names, geographical locations, celebrities and other data that ProFusion believes may available in "invisible web" areas -- you'll see the page topped with a "search assistant."
 This is a person holding a magnifying glass, with the words "ProFusion Recommends" above.
 Next to the person are links designed to route you into search results from topic-specific or "vertical" search services.

 For instance, if you search for "pregnancy," you'll see suggestions such as "Health Tips: Try your search for pregnancy within Health Tips."
 Selecting this link would bring up a new set of search results.
 These come from specialty sites that deal with health issues, such as HealthAnswers.com, DrKoop.com, Medline Plus and the American Medical Association.

 Some information at these sites might not be available to ordinary search engines, because it comes out of databases and is only retrieved if you used a special search form when visiting the sites.
 Hence the concept of "invisible web."
 This is information that might not be visible to an ordinary search engine.
 However, ProFusion is specifically designed to pass along your automatically query to appropriate invisible web resources and find the information that might otherwise be missed.